domainaware/parsedmarc/docs/source/elasticsearch.md

    index patterns
 4. Click Delete
 5. Click Delete on the conformation message
-6. Download (right click the link and click save as) the latest version of [export.ndjson]
+6. Download (right-click the link and click save as) the latest version of [export.ndjson]
 7. Import `export.ndjson` by clicking Import from the Kibana Saved Objects page